 Where to stay in Belarus

-Belarus's hotel options are rather thin on the ground.
-Whilst the capital Minsk, has the lion's share of properties, and other towns such as Gomel, Brest and Vitebsk have accommodation which can cater to the business traveller (international corporate chains such as Hilton and the like), there isn't much choice between these grand business hotels and the basic accommodations available.
-Room rates will rarely top £100 a night, makng a stay in Belarus a relatively budget bargain, unless you choose to stay at the five star luxurious resorts.
+Belarus’s hotel options are rather thin on the ground.
+While the capital Minsk has the lion's share of properties, and other towns such as Gomel, Brest and Vitebsk have accommodation that can cater to the business traveller (international corporate chains such as Hilton and the like), there isn't much choice between these grand business hotels and the basic accommodations available.
+Room rates will rarely top £100 a night, making a stay in Belarus relatively easy to budget for unless you choose to stay at the five-star luxury resorts.

 Bed and breakfast